 This page provides an overview of Identity and Access Management (IAM) and its use with controlling access to buckets and objects in Cloud Storage.
 To learn how to set and manage IAM permissions for Cloud Storage buckets and projects, see Using IAM Permissions.
 To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

 This page focuses on aspects of IAM that are relevant specifically to Cloud Storage.
 For a detailed discussion of IAM and its features generally, see the Google Cloud Identity and Access Management developer's guide.
 In particular, see the Managing IAM Policies section.

 Google Cloud Identity and Access Management (IAM) allows you to control who has access to the resources in your Google Cloud Platform project.
-Resources include Cloud Storage buckets and objects stored within buckets, as well as other Cloud Platform entities such as Google Compute Engine instances.
+Resources include Cloud Storage buckets and objects stored within buckets, as well as other GCP entities such as Compute Engine instances.

 The set of access rules you apply to a resource is called an IAM policy.
 An IAM policy applied to your project defines the actions that users can take on all objects or buckets within your project.
 An IAM policy applied to a single bucket defines the actions that users can take on that specific bucket and objects within it.